sdima1357/specci48/README.md

 Older board (same price) has  128K flash and 112MHz and RCC_OscInitStruct.PLL.PLLMUL = RCC_PLL_MUL14;
 Anyway if it not works,try to reduce PLL freq.

+On ili9341 board You must close(short) jumper J1 to 3.3v .Check board documentation...
+5 volt can damage your stm32
+Touch,Display and SD card use common (3 wire CLK,MISO,MOSI) SPI1 interface.
+Chip selects are different.